Quinebaug Trail

 Make That “QuineBOG” Trail

-Plainfield/Voluntown 6.4 miles (plus two 1 mile connector trails)
+(plus two 1 mile connector trails)

 December 14, 2008 –

-I never meant for this trail to be broken up over two hikes.
-As such, I don’t think the second part – not quite even a mile – warrants a separate blog post; I’ll just add on to this one when I get around to completing the trail.
+qz.jpgI never meant for this trail to be broken up over three hikes.
+As such, I don’t think the second and third very short parts – not quite even two separate miles – warrants a separate blog post; I’ll just be adding on to this page somewhat seamlessly, though with obvious time/weather changes.

 If you are familiar with the cobweb of CFPA trails in this part of the state, you know that hiking them all solo presents some logistical challenges.
 If you are familiar with me, you know I welcome such challenges.
 And I had this one all worked out in my head before setting foot on the trail.
-Unfortunately, some potentially rogue hunters forced a change in my plans along the way.
+Unfortunately, some rogue hunters forced a change in my plans along the way.
 I’m a wimp like that.

 The day was still successful, as I was able to hike a larger chunk of the connecting Pachaug Trail than I had originally planned.